tangentsoft/pidp8i/doc/cc8-manual.md

 functions you’d think would go along nicely with those we do provide, such as `feof()` or `fseek()`.
 Keep in mind that the library is currently restricted to [a single 4&nbsp;kWord field](#fields), and we don’t want to lift that restriction.
-It is therefore unlikely that it will expand much or at all beyond the currently provided 33 functions, and the limitations we’ve identified below with respect to published C standards are unlikely to be fixed.
+Since the current implementation nearly fills that space, it is unlikely that we’ll add much more functionality beyond the currently provided 33 functions.
+If we ever fix any of the limitations we’ve identified below, consider it “gravy” rather than any kind of obligation fulfilled.
 Do not bring your modern C environment expectations to CC8!

 ## <a id="libref"></a>The CC8 C Library: Reference